jascicz/Data-Science-PORTFOLIO/README.md

-# Data Science Portfolio
+# Data Science Portfolio.

-Welcome to my Data Science and Machine Learning Portfolio, where I share projects and analysis that I have done using Python and a variety of libraries in this area.
+Welcome!!! to my Data Science and Machine Learning Portfolio, where I share projects and analysis that I have done using Python and a variety of libraries in this area.
 Below you'll find a list of projects, along with brief descriptions and links to each.

 ## Featured Projects